S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB4.md

 npx hardhat run scripts/deploy.js --network sepolia
 ```

-### Step 4: Update Contract Address in Frontend
+### Step 4: Update Contract Address in front-end

 4.1 Once the deployment is complete, locate the voting contract address.

-4.2 Copy the contract address and update the variable in `frontend/public/script.js` as follows:
+4.2 Copy the contract address and update the variable in `front-end/public/script.js` as follows:

 ```javascript
 const contractAddress = "votingcontractaddress";